corestoreio/caddy-esi/README.md

 }
 ```

-Most of the **global optional configuration values** can be overwritten with a different value in a single ESI tag.
+Most of the **global optional configuration values** can be overwritten with a
+different value in a single ESI tag.

 `esi` defines the namespace in the Caddy configuration file.
-All keys in the
-`esi` namespace which are not reserved key words will be treated as a `src` aka.
-resource to load data from.
-The value of the not reserved keywords must be a
-valid URI.
 Reserved keys are:

 | Config Name |  Default | Support in ESI tag | Description |
 | ----------- |  ------- | ----------- |  ----------- |